djcsdy/ZenMu/README.md

 There will be handy things like a dicebot built in, no idea yet about anything else.

-It's probably going to look and behave a bit like IRC, because that just so happens to be what I'm used to and the frustrations at the limitations of IRC for this is where the desire to write Zen-Mu grew from.
+It’s probably going to look and behave a bit like IRC, because that just so happens to be what I’m used to and the frustrations at the limitations of IRC for this is where the desire to write Zen-Mu grew from.